mberk06/R-Code/README.md

 Note: these files may be out of date

 **NBA.R**
-- Date: Winter 2016
+- Winter 2016
-- Description: created my freshman year (college) to forecast NBA player performance and develop lineups for Draft Kings contents.
+- Forecast NBA player performance and develop lineups for Draft Kings contents.

 **MLB.R**
-- Date: Spring 2017
+- Spring 2017
-- Description: created my freshman year (college) to forecast MLB player performance and develop lineups for Draft Kings contents.
+- Forecast MLB player performance and develop lineups for Draft Kings contests.

 **NBASpreadDaily.R**
-- Date: Spring 2018
+- Spring 2018
-- Description: created my sohpomore year (college) to forecast NBA spread and create a statistical writeup form the models.
+- Forecast NBA spread and create a statistical writeup form the models.

 **Question6.R**
 - Date: Spring 2018
-- Description: created by sophomore year (college) to analyze the effects of coral bleaching for Reef Check.
+- Analyze the effects of coral bleaching for Reef Check.